Here's how one 102-year-old veteran fulfilled a lifelong dream

-(CNN)When Russell Hendersen, a World War II Air Force veteran, met with an organization that fulfills wishes for hospice patients like himself, he had a simple request.
+(CNN)When Russell Hendersen, a World War II veteran, met with an organization that fulfills wishes for hospice patients like himself, he had a simple request.
 He wanted to fly in a hot air balloon.

 Hendersen is a hospice patient at Three Rivers Hospice in Pittsburgh, Pennsylvania, who made a "dream" end-of-life request to the Western Pennsylvania-based organization Don't Stop Dreamin.'
 The organization works with those in nursing homes, and patients in hospice in partnership with Quality Life Services, which includes Three Rivers Hospice.